HugoBlox/theme-academic-cv/content/home/projects.md

 weight = 60  # Order that this section will appear.

 title = "Projects"
-subtitle = "For learning purposes, or just for fun"
+subtitle = "Competitions, learning projects, and fun"

 [content]
   # Page type to display.
 E.g. project.